-Last week Colorado Springs, Colorado was hit with winds going as much as 110 miles per hour.
-Now I’ve lived in Colorado for the past 5 years and while we’ve had our share of crazy weather, nothing quite prepared me for this.
+Last week, Colorado Springs, Colorado, was hit with winds going as much as 110 miles per hour.
+Now I’ve lived in Colorado for the past 5 years, and while we’ve had our share of bad weather, nothing quite prepared me for this.
 We’ve had snow storms, rain storms, hail storms, but never a wind storm.
 Semi-trucks were left turned over on their sides on the highway, trees were uprooted, power lines were down and thousands were left without electricity.
 I took it upon myself to go outdoors and document it on a Facebook live video and almost got blown away.
 Note to self, DO NOT GO OUT IN 80 MPH WINDS.

 When you reside in an area that has frequent hurricanes, it’s important to learn tips for surviving a hurricane.
 While not every country or state is susceptible to hurricanes, the majority of the Atlantic and Gulf Coast areas in the United States are prone to this weather pattern.
-Hurricanes are a tropical storm that unleashes torrential rain fall, storms and flooding for nearly 2 weeks at a time.
-If you have found yourself residing in a location that may experience a hurricane read on for some tips to survive.
+Hurricanes are tropical storms that unleash torrential rain, storms, and flooding for nearly 2 weeks at a time.
+If you have found yourself residing in a location that may experience a hurricane, read on for some tips to survive.

 While no one will know for sure how to be fully prepared for a hurricane thrown at you by Mother Nature, it’s important to follow each of these 5 tips to survive a hurricane so that you can rest a bit easier during this emergency situation.
 You made the decision to reside in hurricane country, now it’s time to continue to keep yourself educated on how to survive hurricanes.